influxdata/docs-v2/content/influxdb/cloud-serverless/admin/billing/limits.md

 ### Error messages in the UI

-The {{< cloud-name >}} UI displays a notification message when service quotas or limits are exceeded.
+The {{< product-name >}} UI displays a notification message when service quotas or limits are exceeded.
 The error messages correspond with the relevant [API error response messages](#api-error-response-messages).

 Errors can also be viewed in the [Usage page](/influxdb/cloud-serverless/admin/billing/data-usage/)